 Aviation Security

 1. In accordance with their rights and obligations under international law, the Contracting Parties reaffirm that their obligation to each other to protect the security of civil aviation against acts of unlawful interference forms an integral of this Agreement.
 Without limiting the generality of their rights and obligations under international law, the Contracting Parties shall, in particular, act in conformity with the provision of the Convention on Offence and Certain Other Acts Committed on Board Aircraft, signed in Tokyo on 14 September 1963, the Convention for the Suppression of Unlawful Seizure of Aircraft, signed at The Hague on 16 December 1970, the Convention for the Suppression of Unlawful Acts against the Safety of Civil Aviation, signed at Montreal on 23 September 1971, its supplementary Protocol on the Suppression of Unlawful Acts of Violence at Airports Serving International Civil Aviation, signed at Montreal on 24 February 1988 and any other multilateral agreement governing civil aviation security binding upon the Parties.
+2. The Contracting Parties shall provide, on request, all necessary assistance to each other to prevent acts of unlawful seizure of civil aircraft and other unlawful acts against the safety of such aircraft, of their passengers and crew, and of airports and air navigation facilities, and to address any other threat to the security of civil aviation.

 3. The Contracting Parties shall, in their mutual relation, act in conformity with the aviation security provision and appropriate recommended practices established by the International Civil Aviation Organization and designated as Annexes to the Convention to the extern that such security provision are applicable to the Contracting Parties; they shall require that operators of aircraft of their registry, operators of aircraft who have their permanent residence or principal place of business in their territory, and the operators of airports in their territory act in conformity with such aviation security provision.

 4. Each Contracting Party agrees that such operators of aircraft may be require to observe the aviation security provision required by the other Contracting Party for entry into, departure from, or while within, the territory of that other Contracting Party.
 Each Contracting Party shall ensure that adequate measures are effectively applied within its territory to protect the aircraft and to inspect passengers, crew, carry-on items, baggage, cargo and aircraft stores prior to and during boarding or loading.
 Each Contracting Party shall also give positive consideration to any request from the other Contracting Party for reasonable special security measures to meet a particular threat to civil aviation.
+5. Each Contracting Party shall also give sympathetic consideration to a request from the other Contracting Party to enter into reciprocal administrative arrangements whereby the aeronautical authorities of one Contracting Party could make in the territory of the other Contracting Party their own assessment of the security measures being carried out by aircraft operators in respect of flights destined for the territory of the Contracting Party making such a request.

 6. Each Contracting Party shall take such measures as it may find practicable to ensure that an aircraft of the other Contracting Party, subjected to an act of unlawful seizure or other acts of unlawful interference, which has landed in its territory is detained on the ground unless its departure is necessitated by the overriding duty to protect human life.
 Wherever practicable, such measures shall be taken on the basis of mutual consultations.